LaDarius Perkins

-LaDarius Robert Perkins (born September 18, 1990) is a former American football running back.
+LaDarius Robert Perkins (born September 18, 1990) is an American former professional football running back.
 He played college football for Mississippi State University, and signed with the Green Bay Packers as an undrafted free agent in 2014.
-Perkins has also been a member of the Pittsburgh Steelers, as well as the Fall Experimental Football League's Omaha Mammoths and Brooklyn Bolts, the Canadian Football League's Edmonton Eskimos, and the Alliance of American Football's Birmingham Iron.
+Perkins was also a member of the Pittsburgh Steelers and Indianapolis Colts, as well as the Fall Experimental Football League's Omaha Mammoths and Brooklyn Bolts, the Canadian Football League's Edmonton Eskimos, and the Alliance of American Football's Birmingham Iron.

 Professional career

 Green Bay Packers

-After going undrafted in the 2014 NFL Draft, Perkins signed with the Green Bay Packers on May 12, 2014.
+After going undrafted in the 2014 NFL draft, Perkins signed with the Green Bay Packers on May 12, 2014.

 Pittsburgh Steelers

 On November 19, 2014, Perkins was signed to the Pittsburgh Steelers practice squad.

 Indianapolis Colts

 Perkins was signed to the practice squad of the Indianapolis Colts on December 16, 2015.

 Edmonton Eskimos

 Perkins signed with the Edmonton Eskimos of the Canadian Football League (CFL) on September 1, 2016, half-way through the 2017 season.
 He saw his first action in the CFL when running backs John White, Travon Van, and Kendial Lawrence all went down with injury moving Perkins into a prominent role for the teams Week 7 match against the Hamilton Tiger-Cats, in which he carried the ball 19 times for 105 yards.

 He was released on May 20, 2018.